shudd3r/skeletons/README.md

 Replacement, beside direct value may define its subtypes.
 For example [`SrcNamespace`](src/Replacements/Replacement/SrcNamespace.php)
-replacement defined above will also replace `{namespace.src.esc}` with escaped backslashes (needed for `composer.json` file), and [`PackageName`](src/Replacements/Replacement/PackageName.php) covers `{placeholder.composer}` subtype that gives normalized, packagist package name in lowercase.
+replacement defined above will also replace `{namespace.src.esc}` with escaped backslashes used in `composer.json` file, and [`PackageName`](src/Replacements/Replacement/PackageName.php) has `{*.composer}` subtype that gives normalized packagist package name in lowercase.

 ##### Original Content placeholder
 `{original.content}` is a special built-in placeholder that represents places where project specific text might appear.
 It's useful especially for README files, where skeleton cannot dictate its entire content.
-Template can also define **initial "prompt" value** for it, and single template file can use this placeholder multiple times.
+Template can also define **initial/default value** for it, and single template file can use this placeholder multiple times.
 For example README file that is expected to contain concrete sections might be defined as follows: